-While the 2,800 miles of pipeline that deliver safe and reliable drinking water right to Kansas Citians’ taps is often overlooked, it is an intricate system that KC Water has operated for more than 125 years.
+While the more than 2,800 miles of pipeline that deliver safe and reliable drinking water right to Kansas Citians’ taps is often overlooked, it is an intricate system that KC Water has operated for more than 125 years.
 KC Water proudly serves more than 170,000 Kansas City residential and commercial customers, and 32 wholesale customers in the greater Kansas City area.
 In 2015, KC Water produced an average of 96 million gallons of drinking water per day, enough water to fill approximately 145 Olympic-sized swimming pools each day.
 To ensure product quality and protect public health, KC Water regularly checks for more than 290 constituents, far more than required by the U.S. Environmental Protection Agency.

 About Drinking Water Week

 For more than 35 years, the American Water Works Association and its members have celebrated Drinking Water Week, a unique opportunity for both water professionals and the communities they serve to join together in recognizing the vital role water plays in our daily lives.
 Additional information about Drinking Water Week, including free materials for download and celebration ideas, is available on the Drinking Water Week webpage.